Web OttomanEmpire.info

 Arrival of the Turks in Anatolia

-marble head of the Göktürk general Kul Tigin (8th century AD), Mongolia
+Marble head of the Göktürk general Kul Tigin ( 684 - 731 AD )

 The Turks excelled in light cavalry tactics and fought with a composite bow